stewart-lab/skimgpt/README.md

 # GPT4-based Abstract Analysis for SKIM-identified Relationships

-This repository provides tools to SKIM through PubMed abstracts and analyze the relationship between a given term (A_TERM) and a SKIM-identified (C_TERM) using the KM API, the PubMed API and the GPT-4 model.
-The primary goal is to extract, consolidate, and categorize abstracts from scientific papers into categories such as useful, harmful, potentially useful, potentially harmful, or ineffective treatments (C_TERMS) for specific medical conditions (A_TERMS).
+This repository provides tools to SKIM through PubMed abstracts and analyze the relationship between a given term (A_TERM) and a SKIM/KM identified (C_TERM) using the KM API, the PubMed API and the GPT-4 model.
+The primary goal is to extract, consolidate, and categorize abstracts from scientific papers into use-case specfic classifications.

 This pipeline consists of two modules:
 - [`skim_no_km` Module Overview](#skim-no-km-overview)